sakusanpuwan/java-fundamentals/README.md

 ---

+## Programming Paradigms
+1. Object-Oriented Programming (OOP): Java emphasizes classes and objects, with support for inheritance, encapsulation, polymorphism, and abstraction.
+2. Imperative Programming: Java allows for programming with explicit statements and commands to change program state, using constructs like loops and conditionals.
+3. Procedural Programming: Java supports procedural code organization, where functions or methods operate on data and control program flow.
+4. Concurrent Programming: Java provides built-in support for multithreading and concurrency, using classes from the `java.util.concurrent` package.
+5. Functional Programming: Introduced in Java 8, Java supports functional programming with lambda expressions, the Stream API, and functional interfaces.
+6. Generic Programming: Java enables type-safe operations on objects through generics, allowing classes and methods to operate on specified types.

 ## JRE (Java Runtime Environment)
 - **What it is**: The JRE is a part of the Java platform that allows you to **run** Java applications.
 - **Purpose**: It includes the **Java Virtual Machine (JVM)** and **core libraries** needed to execute Java code, but it does not include tools for compiling or developing Java programs.